tempertemper/www.tempertemper.net/src/site/posts/2020-09-03--why-you-should-almost-always-underline-your-links.md

 > Only about 35 percent of all adults have 20/20 vision without glasses, contact lenses or corrective surgery.
 With corrective measures, approximately 75 percent of adults have this degree of visual acuity while the other 25 percent of the population just doesn't see very well

-So 4.5% is looking more like 25%, which is a *lot* of people!
+If we add 75% of our original 4.5% (the percentage of people with some form of colour blindness who have 20/20 vision), that's going to be a *lot* of people that could struggle to make out a link amongst its surrounding text.

 Finally, remember that the web can be viewed on any number of devices, with wildly different screen qualities; cheap monitors and tired old displays, and all of those dropped phones and tablets with cracked glass and dead pixels.

+Using colour alone to convey meaning is a bad idea.

 ## Combinations

-Using colour alone to convey meaning is a bad idea, and using a combination of colour and bold text is *better* but there are still pretty heavy downsides when we start mixing visual meaning.
+A combination of colour and bold text is *better* but there are still those pretty hefty downsides when we start mixing visual metaphors (bold is emphasis, etc.).

-If you want to make your links accessible *and* engaging, the best combination is *colour and an underline*.
-But remember to check the contrast ratio of your colour for:
+If you want to make your links accessible *and* engaging, the best combination is *colour and an underline*, just like the default browser styling.
+But remember to [check the contrast ratio of your colours](https://webaim.org/resources/linkcontrastchecker/):

+1. The non-link text against its background
-- the link against the background it's on
+2. The link text against its background
-- the link against the regular text it sits within
+3. The link in comparison to the regular text it sits within
-- the non-link text against its background

-Tools like the [WebAIM Link Contrast Checker](https://webaim.org/resources/linkcontrastchecker/) make this really simple.
+The third can be mitigated with the underline, as long as the first and second are ok.

 ## Exceptions